sfgarza/link-in-bio-wp/readme.txt

 == Installation ==
 1. Install from the WP Admin dashboard under the Plugins menu.
 2. Activate the plugin from the Plugins page on the WP Admin page.

+== Getting Started ==
+After activating the plugin, you can begin populating the page with content by adding new "Links" by clicking "Links -> Add New" in the WordPress Admin sidebar.
+You can further customize the landing page by going to "Link In Bio Settings" in the WordPress customizer.

 === Features ===
 * Create a landing page that mirrors your instagram feed in order to link to outside content.